Introduction

 The metric system, based on powers of ten, is widely used around the world.
 One centimeter (cm) is one‑hundredth of a meter, whereas the imperial system uses inches, feet, and yards.
 The key to converting centimeters to inches lies in the exact relationship between the two units:

 This conversion factor is derived from the definition of the inch as a unit of length historically tied to the International Yard and Pound Agreement.
-Because the factor is exact, any centimeter measurement can be converted to inches by dividing by 2.54 Which is the point..
+Because the factor is exact, any centimeter measurement can be converted to inches by dividing by 2.54 That's the part that actually makes a difference..

 When you ask “how many inches is 63 cm?” you’re essentially asking for the result of the division: